shikharmishra1/Nirguna/README.md

 # Nirguna

-Nirguna is an WIP devnagari scripting language
+Nirguna is an WIP devanagari scripting language

 ## Table of Contents